whitecr0wz/whitecr0wz.github.io/_posts/posts/20-20-10-Backdooring-PE.md

 ![](/assets/img/Code_Cave/26.png)
 ![](/assets/img/Code_Cave/27.png)

 Note: In these scenarios, a sign that the alignment was issued with no mistakes is the fact that the value of ESP is equal when the execution began.

-If the program is run and the flow continues (SHIFT+F9), we see that the bind shellcode is arranged and FTPDummy! boots up when it is interacted with the shellcode.
+If the program is run and the flow resumes (SHIFT+F9), we see that the bind shellcode is arranged and FTPDummy! boots up when it is interacted with the shellcode.

 ![](/assets/img/Code_Cave/28.png)

 #### Escaping from the cat.

 Remember, when we first scanned our payload through Virus Total, it gave a result of 57/70.
-Let's check how many AV Software manages to flag our new PE File as malware.
+Let's check how many AV Software products manage to flag our new PE File as malware.

 ![](/assets/img/Code_Cave/29.png)